jpedro/jpedro.github.io/bash-dispatch.md

 # Bash Dispatch

 Bash as a language is horrible.

 The weird syntax reeks of historical hacks on top of each other.
-Unfortunately, until a better shell language is designed
+Unfortunately, until a better shell language is designed we are stuck with it.

+PowerShell does a good job using objects but most configuration files and utilities still use plain text.
+And plain text is eternal.

 On the plus side, it's everywhere, ZSH is almost compatible with it and it's easy to get started.
-But one normally adds more and more code as time goes by.
+As time goes by, one normally add more and more crufty code.

-In particular, I'm tired of doing case to select the correct subcommand to run from a script.
+I'm particularly tired of using `case` to select the correct subcommand to run from a script.
 Something like this:

 ```bash